Mateix10/AuxPlay/README.md

 # Why?

 I always wanted to play music wirelessly to my stereo.
-It was made in 2001 and it obiouslly does not have Bluetooth or AirPlay, so I decided to make a device that adds that functionality to it.
+It was made in 2001 and it obviously does not have Bluetooth or AirPlay, so I decided to make a device that adds that functionality to it.

 # Zine